wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 WP Starter will not proceed with other steps if this fails for any reason.

-The default `wp-config.php` template used by WP Starter supports "sections", that allow implementors to append/pre-pend/replace only parts of the generated `wp-config.php` without changing the other parts and without using a custom template.
-The [WordPress Integration](03-WordPress-Integration.md) section has documentation for this feature.
+The default `wp-config.php` template used by WP Starter supports "sections", that allow implementors to append/prepend/replace only *parts* of the generated `wp-config.php` without using a custom template.
+The [*"WordPress Integration"* chapter ](03-WordPress-Integration.md) documents for this feature.

 ### `IndexStep`